mahdifrmz/rust-analyzer-notes/notes/main_loop_04.md

 # Summary of ERA04: main loop

 ## RA entry point : main()
-the main function does a bunch of struff:
+the main function does a bunch of stuff:
 * enable debugging the binary
 * check for command line flags and sub commands
 * check for the configuration and cargo meta data